Macoron/macoron.github.io/_projects/1_early_vr.md

 category: early projects
 ---

-In 2014, I acquired my first VR helmet and began experimenting with it.
-It quickly became apparent to me and my friends that while the technology was incredibly cool, there was a vast untapped potential, particularly in the input system.
+In 2014, I bought my first VR helmet and began experimenting with it.
+It quickly became apparent to me and my friends that while the technology was incredibly cool, there was a vast untapped potential, especially in the input system.

-The original Oculus Rift DK1 we obtained was 3DOF, meaning it only tracked the user's head rotation.
-Moreover, there were no input devices available apart from a mouse and keyboard, which imposed significant limitations.
-Most games were mere roller coasters without any player interaction.
+The original Oculus Rift DK1 we tested was 3DOF, meaning it only tracked the user's head rotation.
+Moreover, there were no input devices available apart from a mouse and keyboard, which was significant limitation.
+Most games were just roller coasters without any player interaction.

 We decided to create our own controller.
 I purchased two YEI 3-space IMU sensors and developed a simple self-made arm-tracking controller.
 One sensor was fixed on an elbow, another one placed in a palm.